17 Mar Why You Need Mortgage Insurance -Lender

 If you’re buying a home with someone else, you’ll need mortgage insurance.
 When two people buy a house together and only one person has good credit, then both parties will need mortgage insurance because one party can’t guarantee the other’s debt.
-Mortgage insurance also protects against fluctuations in interest rates or in property values that may cause your monthly payments to rise or fall by more than 10 percent in five years’ time.
+It also protects against fluctuations in interest rates or in property values that may cause your monthly payments to rise or fall by more than 10 percent in five years’ time.

 How much will it cost?